YuBinLab-QUST/ECA-PHV/README.md

 MDMR.py is the implementation of MDMR.
 RP.py is the implementation of RP.
 TSVD.py is the implementation of TSVD.
+IG.py is the implementation of IG.
+Lasso.py is the implementation of Lasso.
 Group Lasso.py is the implementation of Group Lasso.

 **Classifier: